teqbylyte/gigus/README.md

 #<a href="#" target="_blank">GIGUS</a>

-This is an organisation management system for gigs.
+This is an organisational management system for gigs.

 This is a single page laravel application built with vue and Inertia.
 To install the project, please use the steps below